 2. A feeling of calm.

-If we see any of these after giving a remedy, we stay with it, as this is proof that it has been correctly chosen, even if a worsening is noticed on a shallower plane–such as pains in muscles or joints, discharges, etc.
+If we see this after giving a remedy, we stay with it, as this is proof that the remedy is working, even if a worsening is noticed on a superficial plane—we know it’s only temporary.

 Not everybody agrees with this evolution of the conception of homeopathy which is fine as long as this is made clear.